 This is when the fun begins!
 Just kidding.

-The scrubbing begins.
 We divided the area into four parts.
 The first part was this one, the back-left area.
-Mr. RLC is here, using a tough brush, which I recommend.
-I was using a broom, and even though is one of those heavy-duty brooms, it wasn't a nice tool for this type of job.
+Mr. RLC is here, using a scrub brush, which I recommend.
+I was using a broom, and even though it was one of those heavy-duty brooms, the brush was better for this job.

 | Professional Scrub Brush | |

-After rinsing that left area three times and squeegeeing the excess water, we went to the other side of the garage to do the exact same thing.
+After rinsing that left area three times and squeegee-ing the excess water, we went to the other side of the garage to do the same.

 EDGING

-The powdery stuff is mixed with water, and then you go back to square one to start scrubbing again.
+The powdery stuff is mixed with water, then you return to scrubbing.

 Then, rinse the citric acid off the floor.

-And going to the other side of the garage... edging and rinsing one more time.
+And going to the other side of the garage... edging and rinsing again.

 I taped the area to be epoxy.
 My kids were the ones helping me on those corners, and those guys can't keep a straight line with the brush.